-It is of critical importance that the referendum question or questions are carefully framed to ensure that workable decisions are achieved.
-All questions put at a referendum should be clear, concise, and capable of being responded to with a 'yes' or 'no' answer.
+It is critical that the referendum question or questions are carefully worded to ensure workable outcomes.
+Questions should be clear, concise, and be capable of being responded to with a 'yes' or 'no' answer.

-If more than one referendum question is being asked on a particular subject then extra care needs to be taken to ensure that the possible combinations of 'yes' and 'no' answers do not produce a conflicting decision.
+If more than one question is asked on a subject, then extra care needs to be taken to ensure that the possible combinations of 'yes' and 'no' answers do not produce a conflicting decision.